 After the successful 1941 fair the Charleston area and the United States began to change like it never had changed before.
 After the Japanese attack on Pearl Harbor on December 7, 1941, the entire world was in turmoil and the Charleston area was no exception.
-The Stoney field fairgrounds were possibly going to be used to house anti-aircraft troops designated to protect the Navy Yard, the Ordinance Depot, the municipal airport and other local industries.
+The Stoney field fairgrounds were possibly going to be used to house anti-aircraft troops designated to protect the Annual Event Cancelled Navy Yard, the Ordinance Depot, the municipal airport and other local industries.
 Charleston served as a main information center during the "air war" in October and would continue in the same capacity in case of an emergency.
 There were twenty five observation posts within the county and each post was manned by at least twenty men.
 They were charged with scanning the sky and to relay any information about any incoming enemy planes to the information center.
 From there the officer in charge could direct the activity of pursuit ships and anti-aircraft artillery.
 Fort Moultrie was placed on the alert and it's guns were made ready if needed and air raid tests were completed in October.
-On December 9, 1941, the News and Courier reported that the board of directors of the Charleston

-Chamber of Commerce and the Charleston Retail Merchants Association went on record opposing the continuance of county fairs as they were being conducted at the time.
+On December 9, 1941, the News and Courier reported that the board of directors of the Charleston Chamber of Commerce and the Charleston Retail Merchants Association went on record opposing the continuance of county fairs as they were being conducted at the time.
 They felt that the fairs similar to the one that was just held in October were detrimental to the business interest of the city.
 Neither organization were against the idea of a county fair, but it was only the carnival and the following crowds that they attracted that were harmful.
 During some of the earlier fairs the police had been called to investigate the conduct during some of the midway shows and after further discussions with the fair officials the show could be closed for the fair in the better interest of the public.
 On September 25, 1942, Mr. Frampton, as President and Manager of the Charleston Agricultural and Industrial Fair, announced that after a meeting of the Board of Directors of the Association, that the Charleston County Fair would not be held because of the War Emergency and the uncertain times.
 He also announced that the contract with the James E. Strates Shows was cancelled until further notice.
 A successful fair could have actually been held, but Mr. Frampton said that the fair directors were concerned about the scarcity of gasoline and tires, and he said that the "most patriotic move would be to cancel the event."
 Another factor that was considered had to do with the lighting, since no outside display of lights after dark were allowed under the then dim out regulations.
 In late October, Mr. Frampton, as President of the South Carolina Agricultural Society, announced that the Society would sponsor the Victory Poultry and Pigeon Show to be held at the Charleston County Hall on upper King Street.
 There were more than five hundred entries for the show and an admission fee of twenty-five cents was charged, to cover awards and ribbons, was charged for the public.
-The event was guite well attended.
+The event was guite well attended with good crowds.
+It was Mr. Frampton's determined spirit that prevailed to continue a fall event of some kind for the benefit of the public to enjoy.